War on Everyone: Plot

-With Reynard dead, Reggie takes his place in the heist, though he misleads Bolaño and Monroe into believing it will be taking place elsewhere.
+With Reynard dead, Reggie takes his place as the getaway driver, though he misleads Bolaño and Monroe into believing it will be taking place elsewhere.
 When the cops finally catch on to him, they discover Harris and his cohorts dead.
 Not knowing Mangan's involvement, they assume Reggie is responsible.
 Before going after Reggie, they learn about Birdwell's harassment and beat him so badly that he loses an eye.
-Knowing they have numerous enemies and believing themselves untouchable anyway, they do not bother asking who sent him.
+Knowing they have numerous enemies and believing themselves untouchable anyway, they do not bother asking who sent him, remaining blind to Mangan's involvement.
 Reggie's friend Power, when offered a bribe, tells them Reggie fled to Iceland.
 Though they know nothing more than that, they leave for Iceland, reasoning that an African American man will stick out.
 To Monroe's amazement, the plan works, and they spontaneously find him in a crowd.
 Under pressure, Reggie reveals Mangan's involvement and agrees to split his take from the heist with them.

 Back in Albuquerque, Lieutenant Stanton says Birdwell has filed charges against them.
 Monroe and Bolaño assure him that their investigation is nearing completion and will implicate Birdwell.
 As Monroe and Bolaño search for Mangan, they chance upon Reynard's child, who is living homeless on the streets.
 Monroe insists on becoming the boy's foster parent over the protests of Bolaño, who, as a parent, believes Monroe unprepared for the responsibility.
 Hollis, who has temporarily moved in with Monroe after Birdwell's attack, also voices her skepticism, but the three eventually come to care for each other.
 Although Mangan's thugs kidnap and beat Monroe, he laughs off their attempt to intimidate him, saying he has already been raped.
 Not wanting to kill a cop, they release him.
 However, after Monroe and Bolaño harass Mangan during a business meeting, Lieutenant Stanton finally fires them.

 Mangan beheads Power and contacts the cops, hoping to entrap them with an offer of sharing the money.
 Reynard's son, however, tells Monroe that his mother killed Reynard because she found out he was part of a child pornography ring run by Mangan.
 Enraged, Monroe enlists Bolaño to help kill Mangan, having lost interest in the money.
 In the resulting shootout, Bolaño is apparently killed but reveals he was wearing a bulletproof vest.
 Monroe shoots Birdwell as he begs for his life.
 Bolaño then kills Mangan as he attempts to bribe them.
 Monroe, Hollis, Reynard's son, Bolaño and his family, Reggie and Reggie's transgender girlfriend are all shown together on holiday in Iceland at the Blue Lagoon.